Kruceo/BananaSlider/README.md

 </slider>
 ```

-Now set a id to any slide, like this:
+You can set the show event like this:

 ```html
 <slide id='slide1'>
     <h2>Print anything</h2>
 </slide>
 ```
-In your javascript file or tag, use:

 ```javascript
 document.querySelector("#slide1").addEventListener('show',(e)=>